hartnetl/the-sealiest-game-you-will-play-today/README.md

 #### Project goals

-By making this game I hope to shine a light on the overlooked genre of text adventure games.
+By making this game I hope to shine a light on the commonly overlooked genre of text adventure games.
 It's a different pace for playing a computer game, but a refreshing one in my opinion.
 The story takes an ordinary day at the zoo and turns it on its head.
-I want to capture the player's curiosity and attention to make them want to replay the game and find the different ways to end the game.
+I want to capture the player's curiosity and attention to make them want to replay the game and find all the different ways to end the game.

 #### User Stories

-- Users want to play a game that functions correctly and flows correctly
+- Users want to play a game that functions and flows correctly
 - Users want a pleasant visual experience, with easy readability
 - Users want to be able to keep track of their score
 - Users want to be able to easily exit the game